-Extended Data Fig. 5 | Surface-code preparation and decoding data.

-a.
-Surface-code stabilizers for the two independent d=7 codes following state preparation.
-The entire movement circuit corresponding to the transversal CNOT is implemented and the transversal entangling-gate pulse is simply turned off.
+Extended Data Fig. 5.
+Surface code preparation and decoding data. a, Surface code stabilizers for the two independent d=7 codes following state preparation.
+The entire movement circuit corresponding to the transversal CNOT is implemented, and the transversal entangling gate pulse is simply turned off.
 The mean stabilizer probability of success across the 96 total stabilizers is 83%.
-The high probability of stabilizer success of the two independent codes in both the X and Z bases shows that topological surface codes were prepared (and Extended Data Fig. 4 shows that they were preserved during the transversal CNOT).
-We note that physical fidelities were slightly lower during this measurement because of calibration drift and, therefore, these results slightly underestimate performance relative to the data in Fig. 2 and Extended Data Fig. 4. b, Logical Bell-pair error while optimizing the decoder by (inversely) scaling the weights of the inter-logical edges and hyperedges that connect the stabilizers of the two logical qubits (higher values correspond to lower pairing weights).
-More concretely, the probability p of the error mechanism corresponding to the inter-logical edges/hyperedges is scaled and the weights are calculated as $\log((1-p)/p)$ .
-Qualitatively, optimizing this scaling value optimizes with respect to the probability that errors are before or after the transversal CNOT, as errors before the CNOT will lead to correlations between the two logical qubits, corresponding to the interlogical edges.
+The high probability of stabilizer success of the two independent codes in both the X and Z bases shows that topological surface codes were prepared (and ED Fig. 4 shows that they were preserved during the transversal CNOT).
+We note that physical fidelities were slightly lower during this measurement due to calibration drift and so these results slightly underestimate performance relative to the data in Fig. 2 and ED Fig. 4. b, Logical Bell pair error while optimizing the decoder by (inversely) scaling the weights of the inter-logical edges and hyperedges that connect the stabilizers of the two logical qubits (higher values correspond to lower pairing weights).
+More concretely, the probability p of the error mechanism corresponding to the inter-logical edges / hyperedges is scaled and the weights are calculated as $\log((1-p)/p)$.
+Qualitatively, optimizing this scaling value optimizes with respect to the probability that errors are before or after the transversal CNOT, as errors before the CNOT will lead to correlations between the two logical qubits, corresponding to the inter-logical edges.
 As the decoder is optimized by tuning the inter-logical scaling factor, the performance for all three code distances improves, and the larger code distances improve faster when approaching the optimal decoding configuration, as expected.
-These data are consistent with the decoder being properly optimized for all three code distances, consistent with the fact that our improvement with code size does not originate from suboptimal decoder performance for low distance.
-Note that the yaxis is log scale. c, Logical Bell-pair error when using (black) and not using (grey) the ancilla stabilizer measurement values, as a function of the scaling of the inter-logical edges and $hyperedges\,that\,connect\,the\,stabilizers\,of\,the\,two\,logical\,qubits.\,The\,ancilla$ measurements contribute to the correction procedure and contribute more for smaller values of the inter-logical scaling, as they correspond to errors that happen before the transversal CNOT.
-0× inter-logical scaling corresponds to conventional decoding within the two independent surface codes.
-For the $1 \times$ inter-logical scaling plotted here, the d = 7 inter-logical scaling parameter is chosen slightly different from in Fig. 2d to have consistency across the three code distances (which produces measured values within error bars).
+This data is consistent with the decoder being properly optimized for all three code distances, consistent with the fact that our improvement with code size does not originate from suboptimal decoder performance for low distance.
+Note the y-axis is log-scale. c, Logical Bell pair error when using (black) and not using (gray) the ancilla stabilizer measurement values, as a function of the scaling of the inter-logical edges and hyperedges that connect the stabilizers of the two logical qubits.
+The ancilla measurements contribute to the correction procedure, and contribute more for smaller values of the inter-logical scaling as they correspond to errors that happen before the transversal CNOT.
+0x inter-logical scaling corresponds to conventional decoding within the two independent surface codes.
+For the 1x inter-logical scaling plotted here, the d=7 inter-logical scaling parameter is chosen slightly different than in Fig. 2d in order to have consistency across the three code distances (which produces measured values within errorbars).